Skip to Content

 To prevent innate mouthing and play biting from becoming an aggression problem, you should adopt an immediate preventive training approach by teaching him his bite inhibition.

 You should initiate bite inhibition as soon as you bring your puppy home.
 All puppies discover their “soft mouth” during playtime with their siblings, which is a vital part of socialization.
-They soon learn that if they bite their littermates too hard, the fun stops!

 A dam teaches good canine manners and disciplines her puppies when they misbehave or bite too hard.
 Removing puppies too soon from their mother can determine the dog’s future behavior, As detailed in this study.